sw1nn/bamboodle/README.md

 ## Installation

-You must install selenium and a suitable driver.
+You must install python-selenium and a suitable driver from AUR (chromedriver)

+The command retrieves credentials from [password store](https://github.com/zx2c4/password-store) which should be installed and configured properly

 ### Arch linux